 Beckhamville in Chester County, South Carolina — The American South (South Atlantic)

 Location.
-34° 35.424′ N, 80° 55.194′ W. Marker is in Beckhamville, South Carolina, in Chester County.
-Marker is at the intersection of State Highway 97 and State Highway 99, on the left when traveling east on State Highway 97.
+34° 35.43′ N, 80° 55.2′ W. Marker is in Beckhamville, South Carolina, in Chester County.
+Marker is at the intersection of Great Falls Highway (State Highway 97) and Chester Avenue (State Highway 99), on the left when traveling east on Great Falls Highway.
 Touch for map.
 Marker is in this post office area: Great Falls SC 29055, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 10 other markers are within 11 miles of this marker, measured as the crow flies.
-Alexander's Old Fields (a few steps from this marker); Battle of Fishing Creek (approx. 3.3 miles away); Camp Creek Methodist Church (approx. 4.2 miles away); Graveyard Of The Richmond Covenanter Church Reformed Presbyterian (approx. Catholic Presbyterian Church (approx. 7 miles away); Home Site of Justice John Gaston (approx. 7.3 miles away); Mt.
-Carmel Campground (approx. 8.1 miles away); Warrenton Muster Ground (approx. 9.8 miles away); Peay's Ferry / Peay's Ferry Road (approx. 10˝ miles away); Mount Olivet Church (approx. 10.8 miles away).
+Battle Of Beckhamville (a few steps from this marker); Battle of Fishing Creek (approx. 3.3 miles away); Camp Creek Methodist Church (approx. 4.2 miles away); Graveyard Of The Richmond Covenanter Church Reformed Presbyterian Catholic Presbyterian Church (approx. 7 miles away); Home Site of Justice John Gaston (approx. 7.3 miles away); Mt.
+Carmel Campground (approx. 8.1 miles away); Warrenton Muster Ground (approx. 9.8 miles away); Peay's Ferry / Peay's Ferry Road (approx. 10½ miles away); Mount Olivet Church (approx. 10.8 miles away).